tomekw/whatever/Autorun.inf/README.md

 README.md
 ---------

 This folder will bang you damn viruses that insists on creating this file on usb sticks.
+We'll see about that.

 **P.S.** For the github recordings and reddit searches, lets's add the word *"fuck"*, for the sake of the crew.
 If Linus can do this, we shoud do too.